Veterinary Assisting Program (New)

 Note: Please arrive on time for your scheduled appointment (Room A117).
 There is no food or drink allowed in the Testing Center.
 There is no use of cell phones, headphones, notes, etc., during testing.
 Students must present a picture ID in order to enter the Testing Center for their appointment.

 PLEASE NOTE: It is mandatory that you provide all necessary forms with your registration.
 A seat will not be held until all of your documentation and payment is received.
+Please do not mail in your registration form and payment.
+You can fax it or mail it to the attention of Workforce & Community Education.

 Cost: Fees for individual courses plus textbooks.